mahesh-panchal/nextflow-novice/_episodes/06-software.md

 teaching: 0
 exercises: 0
 questions:
-- "How is software managed by nextflow?"
+- "How is software managed?"
 objectives:
 - "Learn how to leverage package managers to handle software requirements"
 keypoints: